bdemir35/Greater-Manchester-House-Price-Analysis-with-R/README.md

 # Questions

-In this section we are going to answer questions below.
+The questions we are going to try to answer at the end of the project.

 * How much the average price changed for each property type over time ?
 * Which type of property sold the most ?